For Mom and Dad

 “Maybe not, but it’s important to me.”
 Jason sensed Hal’s waiting for an answer.
 “You know, personal stuff.”
 He tried to hold onto the series of memories he was thinking of as he waited for the intrusion to end.

 “Okay, I won’t pry.
 But you might want to start paying attention to what’s going on.
 I’m too old to be drafted, but you aren’t.”

 “No one’s been drafted in years,” Jason replied.
 “I’m not worried about that.”

 “Well if things gets worse, you’ll hear about it,” Hal warned.

 “I’m sure I will,” Jason answered reflexively.
 They drove along further through the maze of nondescript structures.

 “Well, maybe it’ll be good for the economy.
 Wars usually are,” Hal pointed out.

 “Yeah, as long as you don’t get killed.”

 “Serious, look around at all these tech businesses.
-This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the wheels turning.”
+This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the gears turning.”

 Jason leaned back in his seat and rested his arm on the window frame.
-Did my life already hit its peak? he wondered.
-Is it all downhill from here?
+Did my life already hit its peak? he dreaded, is it all downhill from here?
 His memory searched from the beginning of the year onward.
-He thought back to a company meeting at his last job, not long after he moved back home, but when things were still good.
-That was some day, he thought.
-They said everything was looking up, and the future was only going to get better.
-We were true believers.
+He thought back to a company meeting at his last job in the early summer, not long after he moved back home but when things were still good.
+That was some day, he remembered fondly, they said everything was looking up, and the future was only going to get better…we were true believers.